 - After that, type ~* in the Find what: search box, and click Find All.

 As you can see, all 6 results are displayed here.

 In Excel, the tilde is a special character that allows us to escape other special characters.
 For example, * in Excel search matches any amount of characters, but ~* matches a literal *.

-Read More: How to Find And Replace Values Using Wildcards in Excel
+Read More: How to Find Character in Excel String

 Method 2: Find * Character Using Filter Option